peter571/real-estate-listing/README.md

-A real estate listing web app venture that aims to connect people searching for properties with available properties.
-Realtors get to list their properties and customers can search and contact realtors.
+A real estate listing web app venture connecting users searching for properties and homes.
+Realtors create admin accounts, list properties and users can search and contact realtors.

 #### Client
 >Frontend built with react-typescript, react query and tailwind CSS.